asiripr/priolearn/README.md

 Contributions are welcome!
 If you would like to contribute to the PrioLearn app, please fork the repository and submit a pull request.
 Make sure to follow the project's coding standards and guidelines.

 ## Contact
-For any inquiries or support, please reach out via the GitHub issues page or contact the project maintainer directly.
+For any inquiries or support, please reach us out via the GitHub issues page.